A guide to visiting Nardò in Puglia – a true Italian gem

 Restaurant and food recommendations in Salento and Nardò

 There’s a bakery that sells ‘frisella’.
-Grab a bag, stop at a farm stand for just picked tomatoes and head to Il Cubo’s private rooftop terrace with a chilled rose.
+Grab a bag, stop at a farm stand for just picked tomatoes, you’ll appreciate it on your private rooftop terrace with a chilled rose.
 Oh, and finish it off with a perfect slice of Salento watermelon, bursting with flavour.
-For an evening out, we love Schola Sarmenti in Nardò.
-It’s a winery with a stylish wine bar and more recently a wonderful restaurant with a thoughtfully designed patio and an innovative approach to Salento cuisine – don’t miss the octopus!
-Visit during the day to buy some magnificent wines and olive oil.
+But there is definitely more than having a rich aperitivo on your terrace.

 For more traditional Salento fare, we recommend Antica Trattoria Salandra, tucked away on a side street near the Piazza Salandra.
 This tiny spot, which is also open for lunch, is a delight for experiencing the typical dishes of the Salento region.

-There are places in Nardò where I love to go for the food, the atmosphere and the kindness of their owners.
-Corte Santa Lucia in Nardò has delicious local cuisine in a warm atmosphere.
+Other places in Nardò where I love to go for the food, the atmosphere and the kindness of their owners: Hostaria Corte Santa Lucia has delicious local cuisine in a warm atmosphere.
+Il Girone dei Golosi is just steps from the main Piazza, Alessandra and Giuseppe will welcome you with mainly local traditional cuisine.
+And for vegetarians and vegans, Cavolfiore is a fantastic choice.

 La Dispensa dei Raccomandati is an excellent fish restaurant where the food is as good as the restaurant’s name is long.
 At the Antica Macelleria Fai I definitely go for the al sangue Florentine steak.
-I’m never disappointed at Ristorante Art Nouveau in Santa Maria al Bagno (Nardò’s beach).
+I’m never disappointed at Ristorante Art Nouveau in Santa Maria al Bagno (Nardò’s beach), with a breathtaking view over the Ionian sea.

-For the best pizza in Nardò go to La Torre Pizzeria on Via Duca degli Abruzzi, where apart from the choice of toppings you can choose the type of flour the pizza base is made with.
+For the best pizza in Nardò go to Le 3 Sorrelle at a few steps from the Castello Aragonese where they have a choice of Italian and Belgian beers, or La Torre Pizzeria on Via Duca degli Abruzzi, where apart from the choice of toppings you can choose the type of flour the pizza base is made with.

 If I want to splash out a bit I go either to Felline (near Ugento) and sit at a table on the picturesque Piazza Caduti at Il Mulino di Alcantara eating the most luxurious food under a sky full of stars, or to L’Acchiatura in Racale where interior dining rooms are beautiful if the weather is inclement.